Last Updated on October 26, 2021 by Lori

 Just across the Potomac River from Alexandria, Virginia is the National Harbor.
 We had a great lunch at National Harbor then took a ride on the Capital Wheel!

-You can even take the Water Taxi from Old Town to the National Harbor!
+From Old Alexandrea’s Waterfront, you can take the Water Taxi from Old Town to the National Harbor!

 Alexandria’s Ghost & Graveyard Tour